Judaic Studies, Minor

 JDST 228.
 The Jewish Image in Popular Film.
 3 Units.

 This course will explore film as social practice from the flickering silent era, through Hollywood's Golden Age, to the techno-dazzle of today.
 Standing at the confluence of society, history, ideology and culture, students will come to understand how popular film is shaped by, and how it actively shapes, the constant reconstruction of Jewish identity in the American mainstream.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.

 JDST 233.
 Introduction to Jewish Folklore.
 3 Units.

 Exploration of a variety of genres, research methods and interpretations of Jewish folklore, from antiquity to the present.
 Emphasis on how Jewish folk traditions and culture give us access to the spirit and mentality of the many different generations of the Jewish ethnic group, illuminating its past and informing the direction of its future development.
 Offered as ANTH 233, RLGN 233, and JDST 233.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.

 JDST 254.
 The Holocaust.
 3 Units.

-This class seeks to answer fundamental questions about the Holocaust: the German-led organized mass murder of nearly six million Jews and millions of other ethnic and religious minorities.
+This class seeks to answer fundamental questions about the Holocaust, the German-led organized mass murder of nearly six million Jews and millions of other ethnic and religious minorities.
 It will investigate the origins and development of racism in modern European society, the manifestations of that racism, and responses to persecution.
 An additional focus of the course will be comparisons between different groups, different countries, and different phases during the Nazi era.
-Offered as HSTY 254, RLGN 254, ETHS 254, and JDST 254.
-Counts for CAS Global & Cultural Diversity Requirement.
+The class concludes with an examination of the memory of the Holocaust.
+Offered as ETHS 254, HSTY 254, JDST 254 and RLGN 254,.
+Counts as a CAS Global & Cultural Diversity course.
+Counts as a Communication Intensive course.
+Counts as a Human Diversity & Commonality course.
+Counts as a Understanding Global Perspectives course.

 JDST 255.
 Global Judaism: Diversity Across the Jewish World.
 3 Units.